-Please note that this research project is suitable for those 8+ and parental consent will be required for those below 15 years and will only be running on Tuesdays, Wednesdays, Thursdays, and Saturdays from 11:00-16:30, from 24 October 31 January.
+Please note that this research project is suitable for those 12+ and parental consent will be required for those below 15 years and will only be running on, Wednesdays, Thursdays, Saturdays and Sundays from 11:00-17.00, from 19 February – 26 April 2020.

 If you have some extra time and want to continue thinking like a scientist head over to Wonderlab: The Equinor Gallery and immerse yourself in a world of wonder at the most spectacular interactive gallery in the world.

 Finally stop off for some well-deserved lunch at The Diner and feast on an extensive menu of burgers, salads, and desserts.

 Continue the fun at home with Total Darkness, a totally free web-based game that can be played on any desktop, smartphone or tablet.

 In this game, the power goes out and you have to venture into the dark, explore different locations and meet new characters – creating your own unique adventure as you play.
 Use your science skills to get the power back on and see if you can discover the real reason behind the sudden darkness covering the whole town.